Blaengwawr (electoral ward)

-Gadlys first became an electoral ward in the late nineteenth century with the formation of Glamorgan County Council.
-Gadlys was also one of the five electoral wards of the Aberdare Urban District Council from its formation in 1894.
+Blaengwawr became an electoral ward in the late nineteenth century with the formation of Glamorgan County Council.
+Blaengwawr was also one of the five electoral wards of the Aberdare Urban District Council from its formation in 1894.
 The other wards were Aberaman, Aberdare Town, Gadlys and Llwydcoed.

 History 1889-1914

 Blaengwawr first became an electoral ward in the late nineteenth century with the formation of Aberdare Urban District Council.
 From 1895, Blaengwawr was also an electoral ward for the purposes of elections to Glamorgan County Council following reorganisation of wards in the Aberdare area.

 Glamorgan County Council

 In 1895, John Howell, who was already a district councillor, became the first member to represent the ward.